 As a result, modern enterprises typically implement AI in three operational areas:

 In this case, the AI system analyses an agent’s historical data for task processing to model a routine decision-making process.
-Later, applies these analysed models to automate decisions or self-service.
+Later, applies these analyzed models to automate decisions or self-service.
 Examples include an HR application that provides automated responses to user questions about benefits or travel policies or an AI system that automatically sorts incoming requests or incidents into the appropriate group or job queue.

 Many enterprise AI systems assist employees in their daily work, enabling them to complete easier, repetitive tasks faster and with less effort.
 It allows them to focus on more challenging tasks that better use their creativity and industry expertise.

 Some large companies have started using artificial intelligence to identify other automation cases.
-In this case, the algorithm can look at all historical processes related to a specific task, analyse the sequence and determine a more efficient way of working.
+In this case, the algorithm can look at all historical processes related to a specific task, analyze the sequence and determine a more efficient way of working.
 Or it can look at all customer support records for three months, find common elements, determine the cause of the problem, and automatically send it to the engineering team working on the product’s next iteration.
 Now, let’s move on to the top use cases of AI in E-commerce.

 Businesses can use artificial intelligence for many applications in e-commerce, such as: